hyaremych/git_training/README.md

 git_training
 ============

 Training repository for Bios6301 students to play with.
+No typos here!